mahitech580/AI-Image-Caption-Generator/README.md

 **AI Image Caption Generator** is a full-stack computer vision application that converts visual content into natural-language descriptions.

-Users can upload an image through a web interface, and the application processes the image with a pre-trained **BLIP (Bootstrapping Language-Image Pre-training)** model to generate an AI-based caption.
+Users can upload an image through a web interface, and the application processes the image using a pre-trained **BLIP (Bootstrapping Language-Image Pre-training)** model to generate an AI-based caption.

 Generated captions are stored in a local **SQLite database**, allowing users to view and manage their caption history.

-The project combines:
+The project integrates:

 * Computer Vision
 * Vision-Language Models
 * Deep Learning
 * Natural Language Generation
-* REST API development
+* REST API Development
-* Web application development
+* Web Application Development
-* Database persistence
+* Database Persistence

 ---